We earn commissions from brands listed on this site, which influences how listings are presented.

 Tiffany Curtis

-Key Takeaways
+Key Insights

-The term "LLC loan" is somewhat misleading—there's no special category of loans exclusively for limited liability companies.
+The term "LLC loan" is somewhat misleading; there's no special category of loans exclusively for limited liability companies.
 Instead, LLCs apply for the same business financing options available to other business structures.
 These include term loans, lines of credit, SBA loans, equipment financing, and more.

 Your LLC structure does offer several advantages when seeking business financing: